jayanthkoushik/alphanet/paper/sections/1_intro.md

 ![Sample images from two classes in ImageNet‑LT.
 'Lhasa' is a 'few' split class, and 'Tibetan terrier' is a 'base' split class.
-The classes are visually similar, leading to misclassifications.](figures/doggies){#fig:analysis:egs}
+The classes are visually very similar, leading to misclassifications.](figures/doggies){#fig:analysis:egs}

-![Per-class test accuracy of cRT model on 'few' split of ImageNet‑LT versus the mean distance to 10 nearest neighbors from the 'base' split.
+![Per-class test accuracy of cRT model on 'few' split of ImageNet‑LT, versus the mean distance to 5 nearest neighbors from the 'base' split.
 The line is a bootstrapped linear regression fit, and $r$ (top right) is Pearson correlation.
 There is a high correlation, i.e., 'few' split classes with close nearest neighbors were more likely to be misclassified.](figures/cls_acc_vs_nndist_imagenetlt_crt_baseline){#fig:analysis:acc_vs_dist}

-Analysis of test accuracy for 'few' split of ImageNet‑LT.
+Analysis of 'few' split predictions on ImageNet‑LT.

 </div>